-Peru – international service trip – December of each year
+International service trip – generally planned for the spring of each year

 The hand division is active in clinical and basic science research and multiple projects are ongoing.
 It is expected that each fellow perform a research project, to be submitted to a peer-reviewed journal by the end of the fellowship.

-The University of Chicago Hospital is a level I pediatric trauma center and is level II for adult trauma; the medical center is in the process of building a new trauma center and will transition to level I adult status.
+The University of Chicago Hospital is a Level I Trauma Center serving both adult and pediatric populations in Chicago, and is currently the busiest trauma center in the city.
 The philosophy of the program is to provide excellent exposure to elective reconstructive cases, while allowing the fellows ample time to study and participate in research.
 NSUH is a multi-specialty research and healthcare organization with 908 beds distributed across four hospitals.
 NorthShore University HealthSystem is a level I adult trauma center.
 The affiliation with NorthShore offers our fellows exposure to a broader array of clinical pathology, a diverse patient population, and new operational technologies in a suburban, community-based, teaching hospital system.

 How To Apply

 Our Orthopaedic Hand and Upper Extremity Fellowship program participates in the NRMP.
 Applications for the 2023-2024 academic year should be submitted through the American Society for Surgery of the Hand (ASSH) Fellowship System by November 15th:

 Invitations for interviews will be sent in late December with the interviews to take place in late January.
 Interviews for 2020 will be held virtually.